Oven Roasted Okra

 - Trim the okra by cutting away the stem ends and the tips, just the very ends.
 Then cut the okra in half, lengthwise.

 - Place okra in a large bowl.
-Add oil and spices and stir to coat the okra halves.
+Add oil and spices and toss to coat the okra halves.

-- Serve hot — they tend to lose the crispy texture as they cool.
+- Serve hot as they tend to lose the crispy texture as they cool.

 Nutrition information is automatically calculated, so should only be used as an approximation.